tech-qasim/my-minimal-site/src/content/posts/Basic-configuration.md

 }
 ```

-The following is a detailed explanation of the various properties in the POSTSCONFIG configuration object:
+The following is a detailed explanation of the various properties in the POSTS_CONFIG configuration object:

 | Property | Description | Details |
 |---|---|---|